 Menus will be in the next edition of the Ride Guide.

 - Dinner: 5 – 8 p.m.

 Massage Services – Massage is one of the most popular services on Cycle Oregon.
 Massage appointments begin filling in May and June, so call ahead to be sure you get the times you want.
 Start with the Cycle Oregon Massage Team website, which lists individual therapists and their contact information.
 You can make appointments directly with your favorite therapist or sign up at the massage tent at each overnight site.
-Massage rates are $50 for a half-hour and $90 for a full hour.
+Massage rates are $100 for an hour and $145 for a 90-minute appointment.
+A limited number of 30-minute appointments may be available the day of the ride.
 They accept VISA, MasterCard, check or cash.

 Yoga – Come be a part of the Yoga Kula to stretch out the muscles that get tight during cycling.
 These yoga classes will help you stay close to your breath this week.
 Not only will this help you feel better, but stretching can also help prevent injury.
 And you’ll meet other great people who like to do nice things for their bodies too.
 Mats are supplied on a first come, first served basis.

 Yoga will take place at 3:30 & 4:30 p.m. on days 1-3 and at 4:30 & 5:30 p.m. on days 4-6, locations and updates will be posted at Rider Services during the ride.

 Device Charging and Bike Detailing – The mission at the Community Cycling Center is to broaden access to bicycling and its benefits.
 For the past sixteen years, they’ve helped you roll smoothly over breathtaking rural roads by offering bike detailing and electronics charging at Cycle Oregon.